MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-print-test-reports-for-delivery-reminders.md

     ms.author: edupont

 ---
-# How to: Print Test Reports for Delivery Reminders
+# How to: Print Test Reports for Delivery Reminders - Switzerland
 After you have created delivery reminders and made any needed modifications, you can either print the test reports or issue the delivery reminders.

 A test report is a document that lets you review and modify a delivery reminder before you issue it.